 This section will cover the sizes available for the screens within the Video Brochures themselves.
-Screen sizes available range from a 2.4 inch screen, 4, 4.3, 5, 7 and 10.1 inch screen.
+Screen sizes available range from a 2.4-inch display, 4, 4.3, 5, 7 and 10.1-inch screen.

 *Screens are measured from corner to corner diagonally, exactly the same way you would measure an LED television at an electronics store.

-Obviously the physical size of the Video Brochure is screen dependent.
-So for example you could not fit the following screen sizes into standard Video Brochures:
+The physical, size of the Video Brochure is screen dependent.
+So, for example, you could not fit the following screen sizes into standard Video Brochures:

 It’s quite simple to understand.
 It’s all relative.